Disease control as an optimization problem: Application: COVID-19

-According to the chosen model, without intervention the number of citizens requiring a bed in a critical care unit evolves according to Figure \ref{cc_nat_fig} (see Appendix \ref{models_app} for the exact initial conditions of our numerical simulations).
-As the reader can appreciate, between the third and seventh month, the number of people in need of critical care exceeds the capacity of the considered healthcare system by $18$ times.
+According to the chosen model, without intervention, the number of citizens requiring a bed in a critical care unit evolves according to Figure \ref{cc_nat_fig} (see Appendix \ref{models_app} for the exact initial conditions of our numerical simulations).
+As the reader can appreciate, between the third and seventh months, the number of people in need of critical care exceeds the capacity of the considered healthcare system by $18$ times.

-At the time of this writing, none of the potential vaccines for COVID-19 have passed the necessary clinical trials to be considered safe to administer~\cite{vaccine_tracker}.
-In lieu of this, most governments have opted to control the disease via distancing measures and/or lockdowns.
-The effect of implementing a policy $s(t)$ is to multiply the disease's basic reproduction number $R_0$ by a factor of $r$ \cite{social_distancing, KisslerScience2020}, i.e. $R_0 \rightarrow rR_0$, where \be r:=(\bar{r}-1)s + 1. \ee At this point we shall make a distinction: a policy $s$ which outputs a binary value $\{0, 1\}$ shall be known as \textit{discrete} and correspond to situations in which a \textit{lockdown} is either on or off.
+Vaccines against COVID-19 were not available during the first year of the pandemic.
+Hence initially most governments opted to control the disease via distancing measures and/or lockdowns.
+The effect of implementing a policy $s(t)$ is to multiply the disease's basic reproduction number $R_0$ by a factor of $r$ \cite{social_distancing, KisslerScience2020}, i.e. $R_0 \rightarrow rR_0$, where \be r:=(\bar{r}-1)s + 1. \ee Depending on the discrete or continuous nature of the intervention, we shall consider two kinds of such non-pharmaceutical policies.
+On one hand, we will speak of \emph{lockdown policies} when $s$ is only allowed to take the values $\{0, 1\}$; those correspond to situations in which a \textit{lockdown} is either on or off.
 For discrete $s(t)$ as in Eq.~\eqref{eq:s}, the effect of a lockdown ($s=1$) results in the reduction of the transmission rate $r = \bar{r}$ in Eq.~\eqref{effect_trans}.
-On the other hand, when the population is free to interact ($s=0$) then $r=1$ and there is no change in the disease's basic reproduction number.\\
+On the contrary, when the population is free to interact ($s=0$) then $r=1$ and there is no change in the disease's basic reproduction number.\\

-On the other hand, a policy $s$, which outputs a value on the interval $[0,1]$ will be known as \textit{continuous} and correspond to \textit{physical-distancing measures}.
-Continuous values of $s(t)$ correspond to intermediate policies (for example mandatory face masks, suspension of sport events, remote working, school closures), the effect of which can be tentatively estimated from available data \cite{medical_parameters}.
+On the other hand, we will speak of \textit{physical-distancing policies} when $s$ is allowed to take any value in the interval $[0,1]$.
+Continuous values of $s(t)$ correspond to intermediate measures (for example mandatory face masks, suspension of sport events, remote working, school closures), the effect of which can be tentatively estimated from available data \cite{medical_parameters}.

 If distancing measures are the only type of intervention that a government uses, then a non-adaptive continuous policy is fully determined by the function $s(t; \bm{\mu})\in [0,1]$.
 To begin with, we will assume that the government can only declare new measures at the beginning of each week, i.e., that $s(t)$ does not vary within the weekly intervals $t\in [7k, 7(k+1)]=:I_k$, for $k\in\mathbb{Z}$.
 With these conditions, $s(t)$ can be expressed as